0x3a6294e/0x3a6294e.github.io/content/posts/update-on-my-email-goodie.md

   - email finds
 ---

 So after posting my last post.
 I got another email from "JageX".
 This time it was about account migration, and it was being sent to a random Gmail.
-The email itself is from support[at]goamile[dot]com which is like trivago[.]com site based in Panjim-Goa(aka India).
+The email itself is from support[at]goamiles[dot]com which is like trivago[.]com site based in Panjim-Goa(aka India).

 The link to the "signin" page first when to a linkly[.]link (I reported and got taken down) shorten url.
 That when takes us to a new url **This is a scamsite don't enter real info** no-limitsolutions[.]com.
 This one is interesting because it takes your ip, city, ISP, country, and user agent.
 Seen in screenshot: